bwiklund/litebrite/README.md

 litebrite
 ===

-a 3d webgl globe, showing the average color of geotagged pictures scraped off the web

-built with threejs, webgl, and a sprinkle of jquery
+A pointcloud rendering toy.
+Built with threejs, webgl, and a sprinkle of jquery.

+As it's using buffered geometry, and can handle quite a few particles at once.

 Usage example, from the globe demo:
+===

 The raw data:
 ```